-The use of electronic communication devices is regulated by school board policy Administrative Rule 443.5 Electronic Devices/Electronic Communication Devices
+The use of electronic communication devices is regulated by school board policy 5136 Personal Communication Devices

-- 1. The use of all electronic communication devices in district schools is prohibited, except at times and in designated locations authorized by the building administration. - 2.
-Given the developmental and operational needs of each school building level, building administration will determine and publish in student/parent handbooks specific detail concerning the appropriate use of electronic devices. - 3.
-In order to communicate effectively and create consistent expectation and practice across our district schools, the consequences for violations of this policy in a school year are as follows below: - First Offense: Warning, disciplinary notice is mailed home. - Second Offense: Electronic device confiscated, disciplinary notice mailed home indicating consequence.
+Student use of all electronic communication devices on District property during instructional day and/or school-related events is prohibited, except at times and designated locations authorized by the building administration and/or designee(s).
+Cell phones/electronic devices that are deemed to be a disruption to the educational environment will be confiscated and possible disciplinary action may result.

+At Fort Atkinson Middle School, the consequences for violations of this policy in a school year are as follows below:

+- First Offense: Warning, disciplinary notice is mailed home. - Second Offense: Electronic device confiscated, disciplinary notice mailed home indicating consequence.
 The student may pick up the electronic device after school from a building administrator. - Third Offense: Electronic device confiscated, requires parent(s)/guardian(s) conference prior to returning the cell phone to a parent(s)/guardian(s).
+If a student brings a device to school after this occurrence, it will be required to be turned into the office during school hours.

 Given the nature of the violation additional disciplinary action may be required as determined appropriate by building administration. (i.e., blatant refusal to discontinue use, causing significant disruption, harassment, use which violates other school rules).
-Approved: March 25, 2009